Generic derivations on algebraically bounded structures II. Model theoretical properties: Simplicity

 Moreover conditions 1) and 2) imply that $\indacl = \tind$ (\cref{thm:GEI-rosy-eq}).

 Conditions 2) and 3) imply that $\indf$ satisfies \IACS (\cref{fact:IACS}).

 Finally, if $T$ is good, then $T$ is supersimple of SU rank 1. \end{remark}

-\begin{remark} If we consider the condition 1) and 2) of Definition \ref{good} together with the assumption that the theory $T$ is stable, then it is easy to see that $\indf = \tind = \indacl $ which implies that $T$ is superstable of SU rank 1 (a particular case of supersimplicity), and therefore it is good. \end{remark}
+\begin{remark} If we consider the conditions 1) and 2) of Definition \ref{good} together with the assumption that the theory $T$ is stable, then it is easy to see that $\indf = \tind = \indacl $ which implies that $T$ is superstable of SU rank 1 (a particular case of supersimplicity), and therefore it is good.
+By Theorem~A, we can further weaken the assumption to conditions 1) and 2) plus $T$ is simple. \end{remark}